-“I wouldn’t be here without (Capt.
-Graef).
-He takes very, very, very good care of me and Isabel keeps us busy,” Groovy said of Capt.
-Graef’s wife, who books the trips.
+“I wouldn’t be here without (Graef).
+He takes very, very, very good care of me and Isabel keeps us busy,” Groovy said of Graef’s wife, who books the trips.

-The two work well as a team on the docks, which can be seen in the massive catches that they continuously bring in, and they are even superstitious to a point.
+The two work well as a team on the docks, which can be seen in the massive catches they continuously bring in.
+They are even superstitious to a point.